glouppe/info8010-deep-learning/lecture7.md

 ???

-Mission: learn about a novel and fundamental building block in modern neural networks.
-This brick can replace both FC and convolutional layers.
+Mission: understand the attention mechanism and how it is used in transformers, the current state-of-the-art architecture for most types of data, including sequences, images and graphs.

 ---